fbpx

 ORFC always asks everyone who attends the conference and can afford to pay for their ticket to do so, regardless of whether they are a speaker or a delegate.

-The programme is a collective endeavour, and one-third of delegates contribute to the conference as a speaker or presenter.
+The programme is a collective endeavour, and one-quarter of delegates contribute to the conference as speakers or facilitators.
 This means it is only possible to keep ticket prices relatively low when the speakers who can afford to pay do so.
-ORFC is part of a charity and ticket sales ensure ORFC can happen each year while maintaining strong principles about where funding is accepted so that the conference can maintain its radical edge.
+ORFC is part of a charity and ticket sales ensure ORFC can happen each year while maintaining strong principles about where funding is accepted so the conference can maintain its radical edge.

 • subsidised tickets (these are released with general tickets in September — please book early, as numbers are limited)